M\"obius randomness in the Hartle-Hawking state: Automorphic forms for

-In $d=2$, we get \be \sqrt{Z_\r{bc}(\tau)} = y^{1/2}|\eta(\tau)|^2 \ee and $d\geq 3$, this gives \be \sqrt{Z_\r{bc}(z)} = \r{det}(z)^{1/2} |g(\tz)|^d \ee as computed above.
+In $d=2$, we get \be \sqrt{Z_\r{bc}(\tau)} = y^{1/2}|\eta(\tau)|^2~, \ee and $d\geq 3$, this gives \be \sqrt{Z_\r{bc}(z)} = \r{det}(z)^{1/2} |g(\tz)|^d~, \ee as computed above.

 Let us comment about the involution.
-A different gauge-fixing could have lead to the other combination \be \r{det}(\tz)^{1/2} |g(z)|^d~. \ee which corresponds to taking the Laplacian on the torus instead of the dual torus.
+A different gauge-fixing could have led to the other combination \be \r{det}(\tz)^{1/2} |g(z)|^d~. \ee which corresponds to taking the Laplacian on the torus instead of the dual torus.
 This combination seems to break the $P_{2,1}$ symmetry of the leading Hartle-Hawking saddle.
-One-loop corrections seems to produce the other combination.
 Since $\sqrt{Z_\r{bc}}$ is expected to cancel much of the one-loop corrections, as it does in $d=2$, the right gauge-fixing to use appears to be \eqref{Zbctrue}.

 \sss{The $g$-function} The $g$-function is a $\r{GL}(d)$ analog of the Dedekind eta function $\eta(\tau)$ in $\r{GL}(2)$.
 It can be defined as the function appearing in the Kronecker limit \eqref{kronLim} of the maximal parabolic Eisenstein series.